Ahsan12356/portfolio/README.md

 # Ahsan Ghazni Khan portfolio website.

-For this milestone of your portfolio website, you will implement a client-side validation of the data in the contact form before submission.
+For this milestone of your portfolio website, I implemented client-side validation of the data in the contact form before submission.